 Using an automated practice management system that connects to your matters, documents, telephone and customer relationship management software will help you streamline your internal processes and improve the profitability of your firm.
 Let technology do the grunt work so you don’t have to.

-A quick checklist – Six ways to make your law firm profitable:
+A quick checklist – 6 simple ways to make your law firm profitable:

 - Use automated time capture software to avoid underestimating billable hours.